SohanKsheersagar/kidneydiseasedetection/README.md

-# Kidney Stone Detection with MobileNetV2
+# Kidney Disease Detection with MobileNetV2

 This repository contains a deep learning model based on MobileNetV2 for kidney stone detection using ultrasound images.
 It also provides a Streamlit app for real-time image classification.